brandenmnguyen/YoshiPoolCleaning/README.md

 ## Introduction

-The pool cleaning industry is one that is quite overlooked, but important for those who own pools.
-Wanting to create a big splash in the industry, our client, Ben Stewart, President of Stewart Industries, wants us to create a web application for clients to find pool cleaners, and for pool cleaning companies to be able to find customers with pools to clean.
+The pool cleaning industry, often underestimated, plays a crucial role for pool owners.
+Typically, interactions between pool technicians and clients are minimal, with clients only discovering the condition of their pools after maintenance is completed.
+Additionally, scheduling and payments can present challenges.
+To address these issues and revolutionize the industry, Ben Stewart, President of Stewart Industries, is seeking to develop a web application.
+This platform will enable clients to effortlessly find pool cleaning services, while also allowing pool cleaning companies to connect with potential clients.

+This web application improves the way pool technicians and their companies operate.
+It lets technicians track and share their progress with clients, who no longer have to wonder when their pool will be cleaned.
+The app includes a straightforward scheduling system, making it easy for both technicians and clients to book appointments.
+Additionally, it features a payment system using Stripe, simplifying transactions and making the whole process smoother for everyone involved.

 ## Key Features